Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 Fraud prevention tools

 Payment processing requires confirming a buyer’s identity.
 That task is particularly challenging online, as it is easier to make a fraudulent purchase on the internet than it is in a physical store.
-In 2014, card-not-present (CNP) fraud represented 45% of total US card fraud.
-Fraud is an expensive line item for merchants, with every $1 of fraud costing online businesses an estimated $2.62 in recovery and resolution.
+Retailers across the world are estimated to lose around $130B between 2019 and 2023 in card-not-present (CNP) frauds, according to Juniper Research.
+And fraud is an expensive line item for merchants because they have to cover costly fees for each chargeback consumers request.

 Stripe Radar offers a set of machine learning-based fraud prevention tools that integrate into the payments flow.
 It monitors transactions in real-time and scores them based on past transaction data trends.
 The system is more effectively able to flag potentially fraudulent transactions as it ingests more data.